Bruno-Muller/AGC-BLOCK-III-DOC/README.md

 ### Block III
 The **AGC Block III** has never existed and to my knowledge it has never been a thing in the Apollo Space Program.
-However, it is the legacy of **Hugh-Blair Smith** who has dreamed about an improved version of the Block II in the context of the post-Apollo era.
+However, it is the legacy of **Hugh Blair-Smith** who has dreamed about an improved version of the Block II in the context of the post-Apollo era.
 The design and architecture and technology could have been the one from the 70's.

 The Block III is publicly mentioned in his book _Left Brains for the Right Stuff: Computers, Space, and History_.